Simple Wine Bag Sewing Pattern with Drop Cloth

 - The opportunities to personalize and customize are endless.

 To see a video of this DIY wine bottle bag with a “no-sew” simplified technique, watch this YouTube video I made with Christmas crafts.

 To get started, you’ll need the following supplies:

 - Easy wine bag sewing pattern (download PDF file here)

 - Drop cloth

 - Sewing materials: thread, scissors, pins, etc.

 Luckily, drop cloth comes in large quantities, so you’ll have plenty of fabric left over to make more adorable projects.
 (Valentine’s gift bags, anyone?)
-For these wine bags, I used leftover fabric from my stenciled table runner project.
+For these wine bags, I used leftover fabric from my stenciled table runner and DIY tote bag projects.